Investigatory Powers Tribunal: Surveillance of lawyer-client communication

 On 6 November 2014, official documents disclosed to the IPT by the intelligence agencies revealed that their guidance policies allowed staff to access confidential communications between lawyers and their clients.
 This privileged relationship is usually strictly protected under British law, and leading campaigners said the disclosures had "troubling implications for the whole British justice system".

 The release of the documents resulted from a claim brought on behalf of two Libyan men who had sued the British government for alleged complicity in their detention and subsequent rendition to the Libyan authorities.
 The British government refused to make a full statement concerning the revelations contained in the documents, saying only that it did not comment on ongoing legal proceedings.

 The IPT initially ruled in December 2014 that GCHQ did not breach the ECHR, and that its activities were compliant with Articles 8 ('right to privacy') and 10 ('freedom of expression').

 However, in February 2015, the tribunal refined its earlier judgement and ruled that aspects of the data-sharing arrangement that allowed UK Intelligence services to request data from the US surveillance programmes Prism and Upstream did contravene the ECHR and as such were illegal between at least 2007, when Prism was introduced, and 2014, when two paragraphs of additional information, providing details about the procedures and safeguards, were disclosed to the public in December 2014.

 It also ruled that the legislative framework in the United Kingdom does not permit mass surveillance and that while GCHQ collects and analyses data in bulk, it does not practice mass surveillance.
 This complemented independent reports by the Interception of Communications Commissioner, and a special report made by the Intelligence and Security Committee of Parliament.

 Poole Borough Council

 Paton v Poole Borough Council was a high-profile case of a family who were placed under surveillance by Poole Borough Council in order to investigate claims that the family were not living in the school catchment area which they claimed.

-Jenny Paton family was applying to send her child to Liliput First School, which was over-subscribed at the time.
-Believing that she lived elsewhere, PBC used its powers under RIPA 2000 to 'spy on her family 21 times'.

-The IPT would rule that the use of covert surveillance by the council was not an appropriate use of these powers.
+The family was applying to send a child to Liliput First School, which was over-subscribed at the time.
+Believing that the family lived elsewhere, PBC used its powers under RIPA 2000 to 'spy on her family 21 times'.
+The IPT ruled that the use of covert surveillance by the council was not an appropriate use of these powers.